SimpleDataLabsInc/prophecy-docs/docs/08-tutorials/02-low-code-jobs/reliable-ci-cd.md

 title: Reliable CI/CD with Prophecy
 ---

-**Continuous Integration (CI)** and **Continuous Delivery (CD)** is one of the cornerstones of modern and reliable software engineering practise.
+**Continuous Integration (CI)** and **Continuous Delivery (CD)** are some of the cornerstones of modern and reliable software engineering practices.
 To iterate quickly on the software, engineers push code as often as possible to their main GIT branch (branch shared by all the teammates).
 The **CI** process automatically tests the pushed code, by running unit & integration tests, to avoid any future challenges.
-After the team has decided that their new code is ready to be deployed to production, the **CD** process automatically deploys all the changes after they've been tested to the production environment.
+After the team has decided that their new code is ready to be deployed to production, the **CD** process automatically deploys all the changes after they've been tested in the production environment.

-For a CI/CD process to work efficiently, the engineers often work and test their code in multiple difference environments.
+For a CI/CD process to work efficiently, the engineers often work and test their code in multiple different environments.
 A common example is a setup with three stages: **Development**, **QA**, **Production**.

-Those practises have been applied to software engineering for many years now and enabled a lot of organizations to deploy reliably their code even many times a day!
+Those practices have been applied to software engineering for many years now and enabled a lot of organizations to deploy reliably their code even **many times a day**!
 However, even today, the vast majority of data practitioners are still struggling with operationalizing their code.

-This has been mostly caused by difficult to work with formats (like notebooks or proprietary ETL binaries) that we're not used to version and store in GIT, and lack of access to well modeled synthetic data for lower environments.
+This has been mostly caused by** difficult to work with formats** (like notebooks or proprietary ETL binaries) that we're not used to versioning and storing in GIT, and lack of access to **well modeled synthetic data** for lower environments.
 Additionally, data users are often not used to working with technologies like GIT, which have a very steep learning curve.

 ![Data Pipeline](img/reliable-ci-cd/dev-qa-prod.png)

 Here comes Prophecy!
-Since Prophecy functions almost like any other IDE, all your code for data pipelines and jobs is directly accessible to you and stored in GIT.
-This enables any data practitioners to leverage the best DevOps practises easily.
+Since Prophecy works very similar to a **code-based IDE** with an additional **low-code productivity layer**, all your code for data pipelines and jobs is directly accessible to you and stored in GIT.
+This enables any data practitioners to leverage the **best DevOps practices easily**.

 ## Single-fabric Development

 ![Minimum project setup](img/reliable-ci-cd/min-project-setup.png)

-Let's consider first, the simplest scenario, where you have only a single execution environment (e.g a single Databricks workspace).
-In those cases, usually everyone on your team has access to that environment.
-Everyone does both development and productionization of your pipelines in the same place.
+First of all, let's consider, the **simplest scenario**, where you have only a single execution environment (e.g a single Databricks workspace).
+In those cases, usually, everyone on your team has access to that environment.
+Everyone does both the development and productionization of your pipelines in the same place.

 In Prophecy, at minimum, you will find yourself having:

 - **multiple projects** - your GIT repositories which store all the Spark, Airflow, and metadata code
 - **multiple data pipelines** - various ETL / ELT tasks written in Spark
-- **multiple jobs** - orchestration of your data pipelines written in Databricks Jobs or Airflow
+- **multiple jobs** - the orchestration of your data pipelines written in Databricks Jobs or Airflow
-- **a single team** - all your teammates in the same place, with the same accesses
+- **a single team** - all your teammates in the same place, with the same access
 - **a single fabric** - the connection to your Databricks workspace

 This is great for simple setups and very small teams, but can quickly lead to many problems.
-In such a setup, it's very easy for you and your teammates to make mistakes and accidentally affect production pipelines.
-There's also no data separation, so any PII information becomes visible to everyone!
+In such a setup, it's very easy for you and your teammates to make mistakes and **accidentally affect production** pipelines.
+There's also **lack of data separation**, so any PII information becomes visible to everyone!

 A better approach is to have physical environments, connected to different stages of development.
 A common example is a setup with three stages: **Development**, **QA**, **Production**.
-Each environment has usually its own independent data, metastore, clusters, and even permissions.
+Each environment has usually its independent data, metastore, clusters, and even permissions.

 ## Multi-fabric Deployment with Prophecy